Anders-H/BroncoSettingsParser/README.md

 <<<End:Setting>>>
 ```

 Whitespaces are not preserved in values.
-Whitespaces in values are treated in a smular way that it is treated in HTML - the occurrencee of any whitespace represents a whitespace.
+Whitespaces in values are treated in a smular way that it is treated in HTML - the occurrence of any whitespace represents a whitespace.
 A whitespace in a value can be *space*, *tab* or *carriage return/line feed*.

 ### Remarks